 Environmental data generated within our monitoring network and through our technological solutions both feed into fundamental research projects on hydro-ecosystem responses to global change and support applied and policy-oriented processes related to environmental management.
 Examples of specific applications are:

-Based on our nested hydro-climatological observation network running at a national scale since the 1990s, an Atlas is published annually to document and report on the climatic conditions and water resources across Luxembourg.
+Based on hydro-climatological observation network running at a national scale since the 1990s, an Atlas is published annually to document and report on the climatic conditions and water resources across Luxembourg.
 The Atlas is published together with the Administration de la gestion de l’eau (AGE)and the Administration des services techniques de l'agriculture (ASTA).

 HOST handles essential datasets that integrate hydrological, meteorological and geomorphic processes from plot to watershed scales across Luxembourg.
 This LIST environmental database is one of the largest collection of data on hydro-climatological conditions in Luxembourg.
 The data are robust in scale and scope and are transformed into a harmonised dataset to support researchers in their studies on environmental conditions.
 LIST researchers and other stakeholders can access the data through a data use request form.